 In 2010, ACWA’s program manager notified the Under Secretary of Defense for Acquisition, Technology and Logistics of a significant breach by the ACWA program, but after revision, it was reclassified as a critical breach.
 In turn, the Under Secretary notified Congress of the critical breach and initiated the program review process.
 In 2011, following the review, the Under Secretary again certified the ACWA program to Congress.

 The root cause of the 2010 breach was determined by the Under Secretary to be that the baseline estimate did not adequately recognize program uncertainty or complexity.
 The program was directed to proceed with no significant changes to the selected destruction technologies.

-In April 2017, a review of the 2017 ACWA Program Office Estimate revealed significant cost growth across the program (22% over the current Acquisition Program Baseline), leading the PEO to submit to the Under Secretary a Program Deviation Report.
+In April 2017, a review of the 2017 ACWA Program Office Estimate revealed significant cost growth across the program, or 22% over the current Acquisition Program Baseline, leading the Program Executive Officer to submit to the Under Secretary a Program Deviation Report.
 This determination was subsequently verified by the Under Secretary to be a significant rather than a critical Nunn-McCurdy breach and Congress was so informed in July 2017.
-The subsequent SAR attributed the cost growth primarily to increased funding required by schedule extensions at both the Colorado and Kentucky sites.
+The subsequent Selected Acquisition Report attributed the cost growth primarily to increased funding required by schedule extensions at the Colorado and Kentucky sites.

 PEO ACWA continues to monitor program costs and implement cost-savings initiatives to be good stewards of taxpayer dollars.

 For more information about PEO ACWA, visit www.peoacwa.army.mil.